 Marguerite Donlon is an innovative, contemporary choreographer and performer based in Berlin.
-Known for her humour and profundity alike, she thrills an unusually broad audience with her work.
-With stylistic innovation, Irish wit and the combination of different art forms Marguerite Donlon has secured a place in the international dance scene.
+Known for her humour and profound creativity, her work thrills an unusually broad audience.
+With stylistic innovation, Irish wit and the combination of different art forms, Marguerite Donlon has pushed artistic limits to secure a place in the international dance scene.

-Born in Ireland, her childhood was marked by traditional Irish dance; only at the age of 16 years did she have the opportunity to start a professional ballet training.
+A native of Ireland, Donlon’s childhood was marked by traditional Irish dance; only at the age of 16 did she begin professional ballet training.
 Her first engagement was with the English National Ballet.
-Then in 1990 she was invited as a soloist to the Deutsche Oper Berlin, where she worked with dance legends such as Natalia Makarova, Rudolf Nureyev and Sir Kenneth MacMillan, however she found her place working with and dancing the repertoire of the most influential contemporary choreographers, including William Forsythe, Maurice Béjart, Meg Stuart, Bill T Jones and Jiří Kylián.
+In 1990, she was invited as a soloist to the Deutsche Oper Berlin where she worked with dance legends such as Natalia Makarova, Rudolf Nureyev and Sir Kenneth MacMillan.
+Donlon, however, found her place working with and dancing the repertoire of the most influential contemporary choreographers, including William Forsythe, Maurice Béjart, Meg Stuart, Bill T. Jones and Jiří Kylián.

-Marguerite Donlon created a variety of dance works in the past 12 years showing her versatility yet loyalty to a true self expression.
+Donlon created a variety of dance works in the past 12 years showing her versatility yet loyalty to true self expression.
 For this she has been critically acclaimed worldwide.
-Part of that variety has been the refreshing re-interpretations of ballet classics and has been critically acclaimed worldwide for her work.
+Part of that variety has been the refreshing re-interpretations of ballet classics.

-The Yearbook “Dance” paid several tributes to her and the company over the years announcing them as “Best Company of the Year”, “Best production”, “Best dancer”, or “Most important work for the arts”.
-On an international level her work has been critically acclaimed also: “Giselle-Reloaded” was nominated for the “Prix Benois de la Danse” with its mixture of contemporary dance and Irish traditional dance which has become a strong motif in her work and finally “Romeo and Juliet” was nominated for the German Theatre Prize “Die Faust”,
+The Yearbook “Dance” paid several tributes to her and the company over the years announcing them as “Best Company of the Year”, “Best Production”, “Best Dancer”, or “Most important work for the arts”.
+“Giselle-Reloaded” was nominated for the “Prix Benois de la Danse” with its mixture of contemporary dance and Irish traditional dance which has become a strong motif in her work.
+“Romeo und Julia” was nominated for the German Theatre Prize “Die Faust”.

-Besides her work for the company in Saarbrücken Marguerite Donlon has created choreographies for other dance companies worldwide, such as for the Nederland’s Dans Theater II, the Stuttgart Ballet, Berlin Ballet, Hubbard Street Dance Company in Chicago, Rambert Dance in London, the Companhia Nacional Bailado Portugal, Garthner Platz Ballet Munich, Theater Im Revier, The One Grand Show, Friedrichstadt-Palast Berlin, and Svetlana Zacharova and the Bolshoi Ballet.
+Marguerite Donlon has created choreographies for dance companies worldwide.
+Her work has been performed most recently by prima ballerina Svetlana Zacharova and the Bolshoi Ballet.
+She has also created for companies such as the Nederlands Dans Theater 2 (NDT), the Stuttgart Ballet, Berlin Ballet, Hubbard Street Dance Company in Chicago, Rambert Dance in London, the Companhia Nacional de Bailado (CNB) Portugal, Staatstheater am Gärtnerplatz Munich, Musiktheater im Revier (MiR) Gelsenkirchen and The One Grand Show, Friedrichstadt-Palast Berlin.

-Marguerite Donlon sees dance as a social connector and a tool to communicate on various levels.
-In 2012 she launched a large scale environmental project dealing with the massive problem we face today “Plastic in our Oceans”.
-After meeting environmentalist David De Rothchild and brainstorming together she created a dance piece called “Blue”.
-In addition to this work she also create an interactive sculpture which involved 8 thousand school children collecting plastic bottle tops to fill the sculpture.
-This sculpture “Plastic Ocean” was subsequently invited to Frankfurt to open the “Eco Arts Festival” and later it was invited to tour Greece to help promote awareness to the problem.
-She was invited to the world summit for water pollution in Berlin as a result to talk about how dance can reach so many people through a positive approach and how this can influence scientific and political endeavors.
+Donlon sees dance as a social connector and a tool to communicate on various levels.
+In 2012, she launched a large scale environmental awareness project about the growing problem of plastic in our oceans.
+After meeting environmentalist David De Rothschild and brainstorming together, she created a dance piece called “Blue”.
+She also created an interactive sculpture which involved 8.000 children collecting plastic bottle tops to fill the sculpture.
+This sculpture “Plastic Ocean” was subsequently invited to Frankfurt to open the “Eco Arts Festival” and later was invited to tour Greece to help promote awareness to the problem.
+As a result, Donlon was invited to the world summit for water pollution in Berlin to talk about how dance can reach so many people through a positive approach and how this can influence scientific and political endeavors.